 Each legislator is assigned an office in either the State House or the Stratton Building immediately west of it.
 Leadership offices are in the State House.
-Caucus leaders set the policy for assigning other offices; it is usually by seniority.
+Caucus leaders set the policy for assigning other offices.
 In the House, the policy on secretarial assignments is made by the caucus leadership and implemented by the Clerk's office.
 In the Senate, such assignments are made by the caucus leader.

 The telephones in each member's office can be used for local and long-distance calls within Illinois.
 House members are also assigned cell phones for use on the house floor.
 Members may take phones with them, but they are for legislative business use only.
-The Senate has telephones for senators only at the rear of the chamber.
+The Senate has telephones, for senators only, at the rear of the chamber.
 A doorman will call a senator to these phones for incoming calls.

-District Office(s)
+District Office Allowance

 Each legislator can spend for office expenses an annual amount that in recent years has been \$69,409 for a representative and \$83,063 for a senator.
-(This is commonly called the "district office allowance" because legislators use it mostly for offices in their districts, although the law authorizing it does not prevent its use to pay extra expenses in Springfield offices.)
-It can be used to rent space; pay workers; travel in the district and to legislative conferences; buy postage (using special stamps issued by the Department of Central Management Services with a perforated "I" that are limited to official state business, and/or through an account at a local post office); and (subject to some conditions) buy equipment for a district office.
-The law prohibits use of this allowance in connection with political campaigns, or to pay anything to the legislator's spouse, parent, grandparent, child, grand-child, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law.
+This is commonly called the "district office allowance" because legislators use it mostly to operate offices in their districts; but the law authorizing it does not prevent its use to pay extra expenses in Springfield offices.
+It can be used to rent space; pay workers; travel in the district and to legislative conferences; buy postage (using special stamps issued by CMS with a perforated "I" that are limited to official state business, and/or through an account at a local post office); and (subject to some conditions) buy equipment for one or more district offices.
+The law prohibits use of this allowance in connection with political campaigns, 39 or to pay anything to the legislator's spouse, parent, grandparent, child, grandchild, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law.